carlosfrias/bootstrap-cloudshell-apigee-x/tutorial.md

    for the service account role bindings.

 ## Activate the virtual environment and create the project
+1. Login to gcloud if needed:

+    ```shell
+    gcloud auth login
+    ```

-1. Activate the python virtual environment to create the project.
+2. Activate the python virtual environment to create the project.

     ```sh